ragapp/ragapp/README.md

 Then, access the Admin UI at http://localhost:8000/admin to configure your RAGapp.

+You can use hosted AI models from OpenAI or Gemini, and local models using [Ollama](https://ollama.com/).

 ## Endpoints

 The docker container exposes the following endpoints: